 #5.
 Stock up on meals when you can.

 If you consistently don’t have a lot of time every weekend to meal prep then I highly recommend stocking your freezer with meals once a month.
 You can freezer everything from baked oatmeal cups and breakfast burritos to chilis and shredded meats for recipes.
+These dinner freezer kits are the perfect make ahead freezer meals to stock up on.
 When your freezer is stocked with food then on Sunday just prep the meals and/or snacks you need.

 Meal prep can be a game changer as you work to improve your eating habits.
 Life will do it’s best to throw you off track.
 However with the right plan, and tools in place, you can bounce back and keep moving towards your healthy lifestyle goals.